Connect with others who understand.

 Not everyone treated for lymphoma develops sequelae.
 A person’s risk for developing sequelae after treatment is influenced by the type of lymphoma treatment they received, their age, and other individual health factors.

-Your doctor can help you understand your individual risk factors for developing related conditions and recommend steps to manage or lower your risk.
-Always make sure your health care provider is aware of every medication you are taking for every condition, whether it is available over the counter or by prescription, including any vitamins or herbal supplements.
+Your doctor can help you understand your individual risk factors for developing related conditions and recommend steps to lower your risk.
+Always make sure your health care provider is aware of every medication you take for every condition, whether it is available over the counter or by prescription, including any vitamins or herbal supplements.
 Some medications can cause dangerous interactions.
 Open communication with your doctor ensures you can be partners in decision-making about your health.

 All updates must be accompanied by text or a picture.